tusharparimi/etl-pipline/README.md

 ### Purpose
-This custom data pipeline is built to load data from an public API to MySQL database using python.
+This custom data pipeline is built to load data from an public API(xml,json,csv) to MySQL database using python.
 ### Description
-Data Flow : API -> CSV -> MySQL DB
+Data Flow :
+API -> AWS(csv) -> MySQL DB